jambuur/APEDSK99/README.md

 ### *BASIC support*

 The DSR includes additional TI BASIC CALL's to manage DOAD's.
-There is really only one to remember and that's CALL AHLP; it shows the following help screen:
+There is really only one to remember and that's *CALL AHLP*; it shows the following help screen:
 <p align="center">
   <img width="576" src=img/AHLPv2.jpg>
 </p>

-CALL ARST resets APEDSK99 including reloading the current DSR.
+*CALL ARST* resets APEDSK99 including reloading the current DSR.
 It is a handy way to get your DOAD mappings to their initial state.
 It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.

-CALL LDIR list the DOAD's in the current selected directory on the SD card (next screen = SPACE, back to the prompt = ENTER):
+*CALL LDIR* list the DOAD's in the current selected directory on the SD card (next screen = SPACE, back to the prompt = ENTER):
 <p align="center">
   <img width="576" src=img/LDIR.jpg>
 </p>
-CALL SMAP shows the current DSKx -> DOAD mappings plus extended info and the available directories on the SD Card:
+*CALL SMAP* shows the current DSKx -> DOAD mappings plus extended info and the available directories on the SD Card:
 <p align="center">
   <img width="576" src=img/SMAP2.jpg>
 </p>